Aboly47/Aboly47.github.io/_posts/2024-9-15-simple-chess-engine-python-p2.md

-# Writing a simple chess engine in python - Part 2
+# Writing a simple chess engine in Python - Part 2

 In the [last post](https://aboly47.github.io/2024/09/15/simple-chess-engine-python-p1.html), we set up our workspace.
 In this part, we want to start to write some code.

-## what do we need to write?
+## What do we need to write?

-So, what do we need to write to have a software that plays chess?
+So, what do we need to write to have software that plays chess?

 A chess engine is divided into a few parts:

 * A board representation function. this keeps track of the board, the moves, the rules, and everything else related to the chess board.
 We will be using `python-chess` for this, but I might write one from scratch later.
-(If you're intrested in writing one, search for chess board representation using bitboards.)
+(If you're interested in writing one, search for chess board representation using bitboards.)
 * A search function.
-This part maps out all of the moves possible from this position until a certein **depth**.
+This part maps out all of the moves possible from this position until a certain **depth**.
 * An evaluation function.
 This part looks at a position and tells you how good is it for each player. for example, stockfish saying a position is **+2.5** means it's better for white. this is in pawn units, which we'll discuss later.
 * A time management algorithm, that tells us how much time we should spend on this move, depending on how complex and critical the position is.
 * A UCI interface, which will let our engine communicate with chess GUIs like Pychess or cutechess.